lowik25/OSTcompil/README.md

 ## Version

-Current Version: 0.1
+-Current Version: 0.1
-Some stages music wil be changed in the futur because I doesn't find music that feat well with them, if you have any music idea to implemant contact me: #lowik0734
+-Some stages music wil be changed in the futur because I doesn't find music that feat well with them, if you have any music idea to implemant contact me: #lowik0734

 ## Support